 I miss her terribly but I know that wherever she is now, she has a big proud smile on her face :)

-Squarespace 101 has successfully guided more than 100 business owners and entrepreneurs in creating gorgeous websites since its launch in September 2016.
+Squarespace 101 has successfully guided 100s of business owners and entrepreneurs in creating gorgeous websites since its launch in September 2016.
 Check it out here: